 To help you see the difference between commodity based transactional selling and consultative selling, I share with you examples of consultative selling vs. transactional selling.

 This classic transactional sales tactic is by far the most common and most deadly for sales professionals.
 It goes like this: “Hi Mr. customer, it’s Dan Fisher from High-Tech Staffing, I was calling to check in on you and see if you have any current or upcoming needs?”

 Clearly the salesperson is only interested in one thing, his personal agenda.
 Nothing kills a conversation quicker than a statement like this.
-The real kicker is the the question close-ended question, boxing the salesperson into a corner with nowhere to go but walking away with their tail between their legs.
+The real kicker is the salesperson is falling to apply basic consultative selling skills such open ended vs. closed-ended questions.
+Closed ended questions like the one used here boxes the salesperson into a corner with nowhere to go but walking away with their tail between their legs.

 Consultative Selling Sales Behavior for Engaging a Prospect